 The best marinade for steak and vegetables has lots of flavor.
 Italian vinaigrette is a great choice.
 It has fat from the olive oil to keep everything moist on the grill, and the seasonings give the beef and veggies lots of great garlic and herb flavor.

 I included a recipe below for a homemade Italian vinaigrette, which takes just a few minutes to make.
-You could also purchase a store-bought Italian vinaigrette instead.
+You could also purchase a store-bought Italian vinaigrette instead (like Good Seasons brand).

 The beef and veggies will marinate in the vinaigrette for at least 4 hours, or up to 24 hours.